 Puppies will usually be fed first.
 Sick and injured African wild dogs also receive a share of meat for as long as they remain with the pack.

 These African animals live in packs that can consist of anything from two to over fifty dogs.

-Most packs have about between 12 to 20 adult members.
+Most packs have about 12 to 20 adult members.

 A dominant male and female known as the alpha pair will head the pack.

-This pair will in the vast majority of cases, account for all the breeding activity.
+This pair will in most cases, account for all the breeding activity.